 Risk & biophilic design

 In order to fully support our wellbeing, interiors need to be relaxing or stimulating according to the situation.

-If a natural bathroom or a cozy corner call for a soothing ambiance, a stimulating environment will be much more appropriate when creativity is required (like in office design) or just to create a compelling interior.
+If a bedroom calls for a soothing ambiance, a stimulating environment will be much more appropriate when creativity is required (like in office design) or just to create a compelling interior.

 This is exactly where risk features come into play, as they help to make an atmosphere intriguing and inspiring.

 But not just any type of risk will work...

 How does risk benefit our wellbeing?

 Risk is a broad concept and what is in scope for biophilic design is a balanced combination of perceived risk and a rational knowledge of safety.
 In practice, this refers to situations that seem risky while being practically safe.

 Such feelings of apparent risk have been connected with dopamine release in our brain *.
 And a short dose of dopamine can stimulate motivation, memory and problem solving, all precious assets when trying to be creative!

 On top of this, risk design features are among the most spectacular ones.
 They leave people surprised and amazed, achieving what we would commonly call a wow factor.
 And this sense of excitement is also key to make an interior engaging!

 Risk in interior design

 There exist several ways of introducing risk in interiors.
 Essentially, it all boils down to playing with shapes, materials and perspectives to create the perception of risk while keeping everything safe.

 One widely-used risk feature is an infinity pool.
 Despite being practically safe, infinity pools do cause a little shiver at first!
 Similarly, pools with a glass bottom are also very effective in conveying a perception of risk.

 Full-height windows are also a favourite feature in biophilic design.
 Besides creating a sense of risk (especially when located on higher floors), they break the box and connect the interior with the outdoor space in a seamless way.